mcleanGit/ecommend/README.md

 # 13 Object Relational Mapping (ORM): E-commerce Back End

+## Background

 Internet retail, also known as e-commerce, is the largest sector of the electronics industry, having generated an estimated US$29 trillion in 2017 (Source: United Nations Conference on Trade and Development).
 E-commerce platforms like Shopify and WooCommerce provide a suite of services to businesses of all sizes.
 Due to the prevalence of these platforms, developers should understand the fundamental architecture of e-commerce sites.

+## Specific Task

-Your challenge is to build the back end for an e-commerce site.
-You’ll take a working Express.js API and configure it to use Sequelize to interact with a MySQL database.
+The challenge is to build the back end for an e-commerce site.
+The application takes a working Express.js API and configures it to use Sequelize to interact with a MySQL database.

-Because this application won’t be deployed, you’ll also need to create a walkthrough video that demonstrates its functionality and all of the following acceptance criteria being met.
-You’ll need to submit a link to the video and add it to the README of your project.
+Because the application is not deployed, a walkthrough video is provided that demonstrates its functionality and that all acceptance criteria are met.
+A link to the video is provided and added to this README.

-Before you start, clone [the starter code](https://github.com/coding-boot-camp/fantastic-umbrella).

 ## User Story